Frequently Asked Questions

 While all families must participate in the co-op, no one is required to teach.
 We want parents to feel led to teach and share their gifts, talents and passions in their class.

 We are a cooperative, meaning it takes everyone to make co-op happen.
-Parents must be actively involved during the co-op for a minimum of 2-3 hours, either by teaching a class, helping in a class, volunteering for set-up/clean-up, among other volunteer duties.
+Parents must be actively involved during the co-op for a minimum of 2-3 hours during the day, either by teaching a class, helping in a class, volunteering for set-up/clean-up, among other volunteer duties.

 Parents who feel they need to accompany their special needs child to actively assist them during the hours of co-op as an aide, are exempt from these rules.
 However, you may be asked to assist in their class if needed.